PeterKwok1/Amazon-like-Ecommerce-Project-Express-MongoDB/README.md

 ## Tickets

-- prevent adding unavailable items to cart
+- Prevent adding unavailable items to cart.
-- form validation
+- Form validation (front and backend)
-  - re-enter password should be required to submit
+  - Re-enter password should be required to submit.
-  - backend
-- format date paid
+- Format date paid.
-- Personalize a bit
+- Personalize a bit.
-- spacing
-- ommitted admin dashboard for timely application

 ## Notes

 - --watch flag > Nodemon
 - package.json, type: module > babel (backend) (for ES6)
-- dialog tag / popover > manual modals
+- dialog tag / popover > manual modals (show/hide-Loading, showMessage)
-- paypal api has changed
+- PayPal API has changed.
-- tutorial doesn't hash passwords
+- Passwords not hashed.

 ### Dev

-- front end testing is served on a different port, meaning it does not use the express / and public routes.
+- Front end testing is served on a different port, meaning it does not use the express "/" and public routes.

 ### Production

-- render requires env
+- Add env to render.
-- render can't read env from process.env, but it will from dotenv
+  - Render can't read env from process.env, but can from dotenv.
-- rebuild front end config to make requests to hoster
+- Change front end config before building to make requests to hoster.
-- for some reason, responses don't return statusText, so I'm using status
+- Responses don't return statusText on render, so I switched to status.